The Beth Lists

 Picture

-There was seating along the wall with signs to show customers to sit in order to wait for seating.
-That made us appreciate the fact we found 4 stools together.
+There was seating along the wall, with signs to remind customers to sit in order while waiting for a table.
+We lucked out and found 4 counter stools together.

 The Service

-Camellia's is known for their friendly, playful service since they opened on Carrolton Avenue, along the St Charles Streetcar line in 1946.
+Camellia's is known for their friendly and playful service, since they opened on Carrolton Avenue, along the St Charles Streetcar line in 1946.
 Hurricane Katrina caused them to close their doors in 2005, but saddened diner fans plastered the doors with signs and cards until it reopened in 2007.

 Picture

 Harry Tervalon, Sr., the first hired waiter in 1946, cut the ribbon for the reopening.
 Our server, Dennis posed with a a fellow server and a bottle of hot sauce.
-He hadn't worked quite as long as Harry, but he was pretty darn delightful... especially the way he fanned out the partially unwrapped straws to us!
+He hadn't worked quite as long as Harry, but he was pretty darn delightful.
+I especially liked the way he fanned out the partially unwrapped straws, before handing us our drinks.

 Our Counter Corner